Learning Disability Nursing

 And the NHS England » NHS Long Term Workforce Plan which states the goal of increasing training places for Learning Disability nursing by 46 %, by 2028/29.

-In the South East of England, we are also significantly impacted by limited access to Learning Disability nursing programmes; with only 1 Higher Education Institute currently providing a Learning Disability Nursing course across the region.
+In the South East, we are significantly impacted by limited access to Learning Disability Nursing programmes; with only 1 Higher Education Institute & the Open University currently providing a Learning Disability Nursing courses across the whole region.
+As a result, in October 2024 we created the:

-As a result, we have created the “South East RNLD Workforce & Education Community of Practice” .
+“South East RNLD Workforce & Education Community of Practice”

-The new community is an opportunity for those affected to come together in a professional space, to review the current education & workforce challenges, to share ideas/new initiatives and to influence change.
+The community is an opportunity for those affected to come together in a professional space, to review current education & workforce challenges, share ideas/new initiatives and to influence change.

 The Community of Practice is open to:

-If you, or someone you know is interested in joining the CoP or would like more info please contact daisy.hack@nhs.net
+If you, or someone you know is interested in joining or would like more info please contact: daisy.hack@nhs.net